Central Arizona College Title IX

 Dear Members of Central Arizona College-

+As of Monday, May 3rd, 2021 all CAC campus locations are open to the public.
+Services are available in-person and will continue to be offered remotely.
 We would like to remind members of our community that maintaining an academic program free from discrimination and violence remains a high priority.
-During stressful times as these, coupled with at-home isolation, domestic/family violence occurrences often increase.
 Members of the community should be aware of the following points:

-The Title IX office remains open and functioning remotely at this time.
+The Title IX office remains open and functioning at all times.
 Anyone impacted by discrimination or harassment/sexual misconduct is encouraged to contact Title IX Office using one of the methods listed below to make a report or discuss their options.
-Investigations will be conducted remotely, and remedies provided, to assure that any discriminatory behaviors are addressed promptly.
+Investigations will be conducted either in-person or remotely, and remedies provided, to assure that any discriminatory behaviors are addressed promptly.

 College policies regulate behavior that occurs between members of the campus community, but also apply to online and virtual activities.
 Any behavior that is prohibited by policy is also likely prohibited online, including forms of cyber-harassment, cyber-bullying, and cyber-stalking.
 Members of the community are expected to maintain a tone of civility and respect in online classes just as they would if they were in class physically.

 The It’s On Us campaign is a program of the Center for American Progress, in partnership with the White House council on Women and Girls, and the Department of Health and Human Services Office on Women’s Health.
 It’s on Us aims to change the way everyone thinks about sexual assault.
 Instead of viewing it as something that happens only between one victim and one offender, It’s On Us wants everyone to know they have a role to play in preventing sexual assault and raise awareness around rape culture.

 April: Sexual Assault Awareness Month